 Given that there is no working example of such a fall-back solution, designing something compliant will be a huge challenge, not least because of the additional investment and resources required.
 For those who have missed the deadline for launching their testing facilities, the pressure will only compound this problem as they play catch-up.

 However, there is a chance to reduce this burden by obtaining an exemption from the need to offer a fall-back solution.
-Banks can benefit from an exemption if their dedicated interface fulfils a number of conditions, centred around how robust, available and well-supported the solution is.
+Banks can benefit from an exemption if their dedicated interface fulfills a number of conditions, centred around how robust, available and well-supported the solution is.
 To gain the exemption, the dedicated interface also has to meet certain design and testing standards and have been widely used for at least three months.

 There are a number of challenges associated with the exemption process, especially given that these assessments include a fairly technical analysis of each interface.
 Many regulators are very open about the fact they do not have the technical expertise required to perform all these assessments, so they are encouraging banks to use ‘standardised’ conformance tools available in the industry.
 Many have also mandated self-assessment and audit steps as part of the exemption application process.